- by Dr. Saxena's Clinic

 Antidepressants are used as a last resort as medication for children isn’t particularly advisable unless it’s unavoidable.

-Psychotherapy is the extensively used treatment method that basically involves mental health counseling by a therapist to cope with depression and solve the reasons causing it.
+Psychotherapy is the extensively used treatment method that involves mental health counseling by a therapist to cope with depression and solve the reasons causing it.

 If you think there’s something wrong, consult a doctor today itself to nip it in the bud.